retsyx/guppyscreen/README.md

 # This is a Fork

 This is a fork of the original Guppy Screen.
 It is tailored for running natively on the Creality K1 3D printer.
-It had reduced functionality compared to the original; concentrating on using the display as a quick printing interface instead of a general purpose printer management interface (no macros, console or other advanced features that are better done from a web browser, anyway).
+It has reduced functionality compared to the original; concentrating on using the display as a quick printing interface instead of a general purpose printer management interface (no macros, console or other advanced features that are better done from a web browser, anyway).
 There are also some fixes and cleanup.

 # Guppy Screen for Klipper